 1977 Ford Granada

 We bought this grey demo two-door Granada Ghia with cranberry interior from Charles Gabus Ford in Des Moines for $5543.
 It had 1000 miles on it.
 First car with air conditioning!
 We drove this one to death, too.
 Eventually the driver’s door wouldn’t latch, so we had to slide in (and over the stick shift) from the passenger door.
-It wouldn’t shift into drive after being in reverse, so I had to park where I had to back up.
+It wouldn’t shift into drive after being in reverse, so I had to park where I wouldn’t have to back up.
 And it would jump out of first gear so I had to hold it in place!
 When I told Guy about it, he said, “Ya, it does that.”

 A junk dealer wouldn’t give him a dime for the carcass.
 By the time Guy donated it in 2001 to Central Campus of the Des Moines Public Schools for automotive students, he’d wired the back bumper on and added lots of primer paint to the rusted areas.
 He had a big lump in his throat when we dropped it off at Central Campus.
 They were happy to get an older car that they would pull the wiring out of to study.